 Previously Gadzala was geopolitical specialist and member of senior staff at Zurich Insurance Group, responsible for establishing a corporate approach to assessing and mitigating geopolitical and emerging risks.
 She is also a former senior analyst and head of African markets with responsAbility Investments, a Swiss asset manager active in impact investing, where she managed country and sovereign risk for a $900 million portfolio of debt and equity investments in the financial, renewable energy, and agriculture sectors in over twenty-five African markets.

 Gadzala has advised Fortune 500 companies and government leaders on innovation strategies, sustainability policies, and political risks in the Asia Pacific, Middle East, and Africa.
 She has held research and advisory roles with the Hoover Institution at Stanford University, the G8 Research Group, the United Nations Development Programme, and the Global Economic Governance Programme at the University of Oxford, where she focused on the implications of global financial regulations for emerging markets.

-Gadzala’s writings cover a broad range of topics including geopolitical risk management, China-Africa relations, technological innovation, and African development.
-Her work has been featured in academic and professional journals including The National Interest, China Review, and the Journal of Eastern African Studies, and has been cited in testimony before the US Senate Committee on Foreign Relations.
+Gadzala speaks and writes regularly on technology and innovation, China-Africa relations, geopolitics, and African business.
+Her work appears in Axios, The National Interest, China Review, the Journal of Eastern African Studies, Monocle, CNNMoney Switzerland, and Democracy: A Journal of Ideas.
+Gadzala has also presented before the European Parliament, the World Economic Forum, and has been cited in testimony before the US Senate Committee on Foreign Relations.

-Gadzala holds a PhD in politics from the University of Oxford (Merton College), an MPhil in politics, also from the University of Oxford (Merton College), and a BA (cum laude) from Northwestern University.
+She holds a PhD in Politics from the University of Oxford (Merton College), an MPhil in Politics, also from the University of Oxford (Merton College), and a BA (cum laude) in Political Science from Northwestern University.